Dr. Lilli Ruth Rosenberg

 The Buddha taught that we increase our suffering through our attempts to avoid it.

 We all suffer.
 I firmly believe that conscious suffering can deepen our connection to life, love, and well-being.
 However, we have a tendency to try to avoid the necessary pain of life.
 “One does not become enlightened by imagining figures of light, but by making the darkness conscious” (Carl Jung).
 I can help you become more conscious of your suffering in ways that will bring immediate relief and eventually alleviate the debilitating aspects of your suffering.

 In my practice I incorporate a variety of approaches for becoming comfortable with discomfort, integrating non-judgmental attention, cultivating depth of understanding, and expanding your capacity to embrace a full life.

 Through our varied attempts to avoid the difficult emotions/thoughts and feelings, we cut ourselves off from aspects of ourselves that are essential to proper growth and development.
 Just as roots need the darkness of the soil – and the nutrients that darkness provides, we too need to embrace our pain and suffering.
-When we meet each experience with sincerity – whatever the experience it is – we learn to trust ourselves and to trust life.
+When we meet each experience with openness – whatever the experience it is – we learn to trust ourselves and to trust life.

 “To go in the dark with a light is to know the light

 To know the dark, go dark.
 Go without sight,